Air Fryer French Fries

 - Russet potatoes.
 These are the best kind of potatoes to use for fries because they have the perfect balance of starch and moisture.
 If you can’t find russet potatoes, Idaho potatoes or Yukon gold potatoes are a fab alternative.

-Step 3- Air fry: Place a single layer of potatoes in the greased air fryer basket and air fry at 200C/400F for 12-15 minutes, flipping halfway through.
+Step 3- Air fry.
+Place the potatoes in the greased air fryer basket.
+Air fry for 12 minutes, flipping halfway through.

-- Shaking the air fryer basket during the cooking process will ensure the fries are crispy on all sides.
+- Not shaking the air fryer.
+Shaking the air fryer basket during the cooking process will ensure the fries are crispy on all sides.

 Storage instructions